Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Background

 \section{Background}

-In this section, we collect some important background material.
-In Section \ref{sec:poprank} we formally define the population counterpart of the empirical rank map defined in \eqref{eq:defemprank}.
-We then present a general convergence result which gives conditions under which the empirical and population ranks are asymptotically ``close" (Section \ref{sec:rank_pqr}).
+In this section, we introduce the notion of the population multivariate rank map define via optimal transport (see \cref{sec:poprank}) and then present a general convergence result which gives conditions under which the empirical ranks (see~\eqref{eq:defemprank}) and population ranks are asymptotically ``close" (Section \ref{sec:rank_pqr}).